Contributing

 crate is the main crate, it provides several entry API to start the keyboard firmware.
 All the entry APIs are similar, it:

-- Initialize the storage and keymap first
+- Initialize the storage, keymap and matrix first

-which is used to send message from matrix scanner to communication task(USB or BLE) - Run all tasks in an infinite loop, if there's a task failed, wait some time and rerun
+- Run all tasks in an infinite loop, if there's a task failed, wait some time and rerun

 Generally, there are 4-5 running tasks in the meanwhile, according to the user's config.
-Communication between tasks is done by channel.
-There are two common channel: FLASH_CHANNEL
+Communication between tasks is done by channels.There are several built-in channels:

-The former is global, which is actually a multi-sender, single-receiver channel.
-There are many tasks send the FlashOperationMessage
+: a multi-sender, single-receiver channel.
+There are many tasks send theFlashOperationMessage

 An important part of a keyboard firmware is how it performs matrix scanning and how it processes the scanning result to generate keys.